Defense Meteorological Satellite Program

 The Defense Meteorological Satellite Program (DMSP) monitors meteorological, oceanographic, and solar-terrestrial physics for the United States Department of Defense.
 The program is managed by the United States Space Force with on-orbit operations provided by the National Oceanic and Atmospheric Administration (NOAA).
 The (originally classified) mission of the satellites was revealed in March 1973.
 They provide cloud cover imagery from polar orbits that are Sun-synchronous at nominal altitude of 830 km.

+All data ingestion, processing, and distribution by Fleet Numerical Meteorology and Oceanography Center (FNMOC) was set to be permanently terminated as of June 30, 2025 due to a "significant cybersecurity risk."
+However, the Earth Science Division Director at NASA, Dr. Karen St. Germain, requested that the decommission be delayed due to the short notice provided.
+FNMOC now expects to continue to ingest and disseminate data until July 31, 2025.

 History

+Early in 1963 The Aerospace Corporation recommended that the U.S. Air Force develop a dedicated military meterological satellite, and the Defense Department agreed.
+The main emphasis would be on cloud-cover photography, but planners expected to add more sophisticated equipment when it became available.
+Later, when civilian weather satellites improved their capabilities and could satisfy most military requirements, the Defense Department continued to prefer a separate system responsive to the "dynamic" needs of the military.
+As a result, the Air Force embarked on the first segment of what became known initially as the Defense Satellite Applications Program (DSAP), or Program 417.

 During the 1960s, one of the most important projects that the United States civil space program was involved in dealt with meteorology and weather forecasting.
 Unbeknownst to many, the U.S. military services were also starting up a weather satellite program.
 This program, the DMSP, would relay important weather and climate data to the military for more effective operations.
 From the onset of the DMSP program, knowledge of its existence was limited to "need-to-know" personnel.
 The United States Congress had assigned a substantial budget towards the civil weather satellite program; if knowledge of a second military program came out, it would have been hard for the military to justify it.